Frequently Asked Questions

 Click on a link below to find the answer the relevant question.How do I settle my child into nursery?
 What do I need to bring to nursery with me?
 How do the nurseries communicate with parents?
 Can parents get involved with events and influence the running of the nursery?
 How often will my child go outside?
 What happens if my child has an accident at nursery?
 How do you manage children’s behaviour?
 What is the company’s policy on inclusion?
 What are the key points of the nursery contract?

 How do I settle my child into nursery?

 We recognise and understand the anxieties for both parents and children when starting at nursery.
 Some children will settle in on their first visit and others will take a little longer to get used to their new environment.

-To support parents and children when settling at nursery, we offer two x 2hr settling in visits free of charge.
+To support parents and children when settling at nursery, we initially offer two x 2hr settling in visits free of charge.
+If we feel your child would require further settling in sessions that would be discussed between you and the key person.
 The nursery manager will contact parents a few weeks before the child’s due start date to discuss convenient times for them to visit the nursery to get used to the new environment.

 If parents wish they can stay in the room with the child on their first visits and then we recommend leaving them with us, enabling the key staff in the room to start to form a relationship with the child.

 What do I need to bring to nursery with me?